intel/neural-compressor/neural_compressor/compression/pruner/README.md

 - Gradient

   The algorithm prunes the weight by the lowest gradient value of each layer with given sparsity target.
+Note that when using a gradient-based criterion, it is necessary to let the pruning start step >= 1.

 - SNIP